Floer theory and flips: Treed strips

+is a chain map; a similar argument using \ainfty bimodule homotopies implies that homotopic bimodules have isomorphic cohomology groups. \end{proof}

-\subsection{Treed strips}
+\section{Treed strips}

+The construction of Fukaya bimodules will be similar to the treatment in Fukaya-Oh-Ohta-Ono \cite{fooo}, but using the Morse model.
+Our perturbation systems uses Donaldson hypersurfaces to stabilize the domains as in Cieliebak-Mohnke \cite{cm:trans}.
+For this purpose we develop universal curves over moduli spaces of marked strips as follows.

-We introduce notation for moduli spaces of marked strips as follows.
-A {\em marked strip} is a marked disk with two boundary markings.
-Let $C$ be a connected $(2,n)$-marked nodal disk with markings $\ul{z}$.
-We write $\ul{z} = (z_-, z_+, z_1,\ldots, z_n)$ where $z_\pm$ are the boundary markings and $z_1,\ldots,z_n$ are the interior markings.
+\begin{definition} \begin{enumerate} \item {\rm (Marked strips)} A {\em marked nodal strip} is a marked nodal disk with two boundary markings.
+Let $S$ be a connected $(2,n)$-marked nodal disk with markings $\ul{z}$.
+We write $\ul{z} = (z_-, z_+, z_1,\lldots, z_n)$ where $z_\pm$ are the boundary markings and $z_1,\lldots,z_n$ are the interior markings.
 We call $z_-$ (resp. $z_+$) the {\em incoming} (resp. {\em outgoing}) marking.
-Let $C_1,\ldots, C_m$ denote the ordered {\em strip components} of $C$ connecting $z_-$ to $z_+$; the remaining components are either {\em disk components}, if they have boundary, or {\em sphere components}, otherwise.
-Let $\ti{w}_i := C_i \cap C_{i+1}$ denote the {\em intermediate node} connecting $C_i$ to $C_{i+1}$ for $i = 1,\ldots, m-1$.
-Let $\ti{w}_0 = z_-$ and $\ti{w}_m = z_+$ denote the incoming and outgoing markings.
-Let $C^\times := C - \{ \ti{w}_0,\ldots, \ti{w}_m \}$ denote the curve obtained by removing the nodes connecting strip components and the incoming and outgoing markings.
-Each strip component may be equipped with coordinates
+Let $S_1,\lldots, S_m$ denote the ordered {\em strip components} of $S$ connecting $z_-$ to $z_+$; the remaining components are either {\em disk components}, if they have boundary, or {\em sphere components}, otherwise.
+The nodal strip is stable if it is stable as a marked disk, as in Definition \ref{ndisk}.
+Let $\ti{w}_i := S_i \cap S_{i+1}$ denote the {\em intermediate node} connecting $S_i$ to $S_{i+1}$ for $i = 1,\lldots, m-1$.
+Let $\ti{w}_0 = z_-$ and $\ti{w}_m = z_+$ denote the incoming and outgoing markings. \item {\rm (Strip coordinates)} Given a nodal strip $S$ denote the curve obtained by removing the nodes connecting strip components and the incoming and outgoing markings